GWENT’S pioneering Sleep Centre has a new home, a new name, and new challenges, as referrals for sleep disorders continue to rise.

 It was alone in Wales when established at Newport’s St Woolos Hospital more than ten years ago.

-Now it is one of four units offering a full range of tests for disorders such as sleep apnoea, a condition which in recent years has been linked to other health problems like heart disease, stroke and diabetes.
+Now it is one of four units offering a full range of tests for disorders such as sleep apnoea, a condition which in recent years has been linked to other health problems like heart disease, stroke

 The new base on respiratory ward C6 East at the Royal Gwent Hospital is more spacious than that originally established by sleep disorder specialist Dr Melissa Hack at St Woolos.